Native American Facts For Kids was written for young people learning about the Hidatsa Indian

 willow rods and buffalo hide.
 Over land, the Hidatsas used dogs pulling travois (a kind of drag sled) to

-help them carry their belongings.
 There were no horses in North America

 until colonists brought them over from Europe.